placenext/intellicollab/Readme.md

 ## ✨ Overview

-**intellicollab** is a scalable and resilient chat platform built on a **cloud-native, microservices architecture**.
+**IntelliCollab** is a scalable and resilient chat platform built on a **cloud-native, microservices architecture**.
 It provides a secure foundation for team communication, complete with a robust **observability stack** and a **centralized API Gateway** to manage client interactions.
 This project is designed as a **powerful starting point** for building a feature-rich, **AI-enhanced collaboration tool**.

 ---